 Our "Emergency Response Cycle" breaks down the key elements that underpin this learning and development framework leading to assertive, safe and effective firefighting and excellent emergency response.
-The response cycle complements our commitment to HSG 65 and defines a simple but effective approach to Plan-Do-Check-Act.
+The response cycle complements our commitment to the Health & Safety Executive guidance, 'Managing for Health and Safety' (HSG 65) and defines a simple but effective approach to Plan-Do- Check-Act.
 It starts with our people being highly skilled with our equipment, policy and procedures (acquisition of skills), with the cycle then moving through to the emergency response phase (application and maintenance of competence).
 We use reflective learning and direct observation of performance to look for both areas of excellence and improvement through our debrief and operational intelligence policy.
 The outcomes of this learning then directly impacts on continuous improvement influencing changes in policy, procedure and people leading to even safer firefighters delivering an even greater service.